theopenwebjp/js-functions/readme.md

 Some important functions are being tested.
 More tests may be added over time.
-Tests can be performed in the "tests" folder with "npm run test" after "npm install".
+Tests can be performed in the "tests" folder with `npm run test` after `npm install`.
 Tests may include auto-reporting.
-To perform only tests use "npm run test-only".
-To install dev dependencies only execute "npm install --only=dev".

 Tests may be incomplete.
 Please run to check the status.

+- Test treeshaking: `npm run test-treeshaking`.
+  - Can test treeshaking code is working before build via: `npx http-server ./` and going to [http://localhost:8080/test/tests/tree-shaking](http://localhost:8080/test/tests/tree-shaking).
+  - Can specify typeof treeshaking test with: `npm run test-treeshaking [TYPE]`, where [TYPE] is any from [here](test\tests\tree-shaking\README.md#keys).
+- Playground: `npx http-server ./` and go to [http://localhost:8080/playground](http://localhost:8080/playground)

 ## Coverage